neos-modding-group/NeosModLoader/README.md

 - [Neos Plugin Wiki Page](https://wiki.neos.com/Plugins)

 ## Configuration
-NeosModLoader aims to have a reasonable default configuration, but certain things can be changed via a config file.
-The `NeosModLoader.config` file should be placed in the same directory as `NeosModLoader.dll`, and contains keys and values in the following format:
+NeosModLoader aims to have a reasonable default configuration, but certain things can be adjusted via an optional config file.
+The config file does not create itself automatically, but you can create it yourself by making a `NeosModLoader.config` file in the same directory as `NeosModLoader.dll`. `NeosModLoader.config` is a simple text file that supports keys and values in the following format:
 ```
 debug=true
 nomods=false
 ```

+Not all keys are required to be present.
+Missing keys will use the defaults outlined below:

 | Configuration      | Default | Description |
 | ------------------ | ------- | ----------- |